-5-minute survey: Country Ownership in GCF projects
+5-minute survey: Country Ownership in GCF projects (now closed).

 In the Governing Instrument for the Green Climate Fund which was approved by the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), clause 3 of the Objectives and guiding principles section reads: “The Fund will pursue a country-driven approach and promote and strengthen engagement at the country level through effective involvement of relevant institutions and stakeholders.”